Midoriii/EPL-prediction/eval/README.md

 ** grid_results_params.csv ** holds the best configuration of forests for each dataset

+** grid_results_combined_top_15 ** provides an easy to read overview of the best params for the top 15 scoring models

 Turns out that parameters matter very little with the forests.
-No discernible pattern.
+There are dependencies like max_features and number_of_estimators (lolw -> low, high -> high), but overall there is no superior combination of params.

 The 'Normalized' and 'Reduced' descriptions mean that the features used were normalized or their amount reduced using SelectKBest respectively.